danielbodnar/awesome-stars/README.md

 ## markdown

+- [daeh/zotero-markdb-connect](https://github.com/daeh/zotero-markdb-connect) - Zotero plugin that links your Markdown database to Zotero.
+Jump directly from Zotero Items to connected Markdown files.
+Automatically tags Zotero Items so you can easily see which papers you've made n
+- [argenos/zotero-mdnotes](https://github.com/argenos/zotero-mdnotes) - A Zotero plugin to export item metadata and notes as markdown files
+- [jonschlinkert/remarkable](https://github.com/jonschlinkert/remarkable) - Markdown parser, done right.
+Commonmark support, extensions, syntax plugins, high speed - all in one.
+Gulp and metalsmith plugins available.
+Used by Facebook, Docusaurus and many others!
+Use https://g
+- [remarkjs/remark](https://github.com/remarkjs/remark) - markdown processor powered by plugins part of the @unifiedjs collective
+- [mattrichmo/BookMarker](https://github.com/mattrichmo/BookMarker) - Simple CLI to add a bookmark to markdown and html file from anywhere in your terminal.
+Creates bookmarks.md & bookmarks.html
 - [essamamdani/search-result-scraper-markdown](https://github.com/essamamdani/search-result-scraper-markdown) - This project provides a powerful web scraping tool that fetches search results and converts them into Markdown format using FastAPI, SearXNG, and Browserless.
 It includes the capability to use proxies
 - [hackmdio/codimd](https://github.com/hackmdio/codimd) - CodiMD - Realtime collaborative markdown notes on all platforms.
 - [MichaelCurrin/badge-generator](https://github.com/MichaelCurrin/badge-generator) - Magically generate Markdown badges for your docs 🛡️ 🦡 🧙